 If you are not able to earn income because of health issues or a disability, there are some government programs that might help you:

-- Disability Tax Credit – This is a tax credit that can reduce your taxes or be transferred to a spouse/partner to reduce theirs.
+- Disability Tax Credit – A tax credit that can reduce your taxes or be transferred to a spouse/partner to reduce theirs.
 The Canada Revenue Agency must approve the credit before you can make a claim.

-- Working Income Tax Beneﬁt – Disability Supplement – This additional refundable amount tops up the working income tax beneﬁt if you are also eligible for the disability tax credit.
+- Working Income Tax Beneﬁt – Disability Supplement – An additional refundable amount tops up the working income tax beneﬁt if you are also eligible for the disability tax credit.

-- Refundable Medical Expense Supplement – This refundable credit can be claimed on the tax return of working individuals with low incomes and high medical expenses.
+- Refundable Medical Expense Supplement – A refundable credit that can be claimed on the tax return of working individuals with low incomes and high medical expenses.

-- Registered Disability Savings Plan – This program allows you to save for the future without losing any of your EIA-D beneﬁts.
+- Registered Disability Savings Plan – A program that allows you to save for the future without losing any of your EIA-D beneﬁts.
 The government will match your savings up to 300%.
-Even if you have a low income and cannot put money in your plan, the government may give you $1000 each year.
-Find more information at Tax Credits and Deductions for Persons with Disabilities.
+Even if you have a low income and cannot put money in your plan, the government may give you up to $1,000 each year.